 Building Alexa : Post my MS, I joined Amazon Alexa AI in June 2016 after briefly working as a data scientist at Schlumberger and eBay Customer Insights and Analytics in 2015.
 I worked as an Applied Scientist at Amazon Alexa AI for 3 years until June 2019.
 At Amazon, I was involved from the very beginning of the conception of Alexa and got to work proposing, designing and implementing various NLP problems extensively [I have built and launched NER, Intent Classifiers, Domain Classifiers of the mainstream Alexa models].
 The most exciting part of my journey @Amazon was to learn how to build big NLP systems -wiring up different NLP components together in a production setting.
 While the last 1 or so years as a senior scientist I have focused mostly on multi-turn dialog agents especially I was focused on building dialog simulators and also leading that effort along with a couple of junior scientists and SDEs [Here is what we launched and here is my mention on LinkedIn re: launch].
 My work @Amazon has produced a paper and two patents.
 Here are some articles about my work @Amazon.
 Amazon Alexa Science Blog, Packt Blog Post.

 Back in Academia: Currently I am doing a PhD (July, 2019 – Present) at The University of Texas at Austin being advised by Prof. Inderjit S. Dhillon and Prof. Sujay Sanghavi.
 I am member of WNCG and ODEN Institute for Computational Engineering and Sciences

-- Faster non-convex federated learning via global and local momentum (arXiv)
+- Faster non-convex federated learning via global and local momentum (arXiv, software)